Nigel Hastilow

 Nigel Hastilow (born 1956) is an English journalist, author, businessman and politician.
 He is a former editor of the Birmingham Post and was the Conservative Party candidate for Birmingham Edgbaston in the 2001 general election.
-In April 2007, Hastilow was selected a prospective parliamentary candidate (PPC) for the Conservative Party for the Halesowen and Rowley Regis constituency, but was deselected after he received criticism about a newspaper column he wrote for the Express & Star which included the statement "Enoch Powell was right", sparking a national controversy about immigration and racism.
+In April 2007, Hastilow was selected a prospective parliamentary candidate (PPC) for the Conservative Party for the Halesowen and Rowley Regis constituency, but was deselected after he received criticism about a newspaper column he wrote for the Express & Star which included the statement "Enoch Powell was right" (in actuality quoting constituents he'd met whilst canvassing), sparking a national controversy about immigration and racism.

 Education

 Hastilow was born in Birmingham and educated at Mill Hill School in London.
 After graduating from the University of Birmingham, he trained as a journalist.

 Journalism

 Working for a variety of local newspapers in Birmingham, Hastilow became first political correspondent and then editor of the Birmingham Post.
 He subsequently became a columnist, set up his own publishing company which he later sold and also worked for the Institute of Directors and the Institute of Chartered Accountants.
 He writes regularly for the Express & Star and is author of The Last of England and Tomorrow's England.